astrovm/hosty/README.md

 `$ curl -L git.io/hosty | sh`

-The installer will ask you if you want to always run the lastest version of hosty code, to achieve this, code updates are downloaded from this repository in each execution.
+The installer will ask you if you want to always run the latest version of hosty code, to achieve this, code updates are downloaded from this repository in each execution.
 A verification mechanism is included, hosty will make sure automatically that the updates are signed by me.

 Still, you may not like to trust me, you can also install hosty without automatic code updates and manually check if updates are avaible.